LaMEM _ Lithosphere and Mantle Evolution Model

 2.2.3 Install LaMEM

-• Download LaMEM from BitBucket, preferable by using GIT on your system:
+• Download LaMEM from GitHub, preferable by using GIT on your system:

 • Set the environment variables in your .bashrc or .bash_profile scripts such that the LaMEM makefile knows where to look for PETSc: